 The USACE Climate Hydrology Assessment Tool was used to examine observed first-order streamflow trends in the vicinity of the project area.
 The tool only has capability to assess the annual peak instantaneous streamflow; additional hydrologic variables of interest will be added in the future.
 The p-value is for the linear regression fit drawn; a smaller p-value would indicate greater statistical significance.
 There is no recommended threshold for statistical significance, but typically 0.05 is used as this is associated with a 5% risk of a Type I error or false positive.
 Table 1 shows the USGS stream gauges used in this analysis and Figure 12 shows a map of their locations.
 The observed gages near University City, Pagedale, and Wellston, MO were chosen because they were the 3 closest gauges to the River Des Peres project area watershed.
 The historical streamflow was analyzed and is summarized in Table 2.
 The analysis from the gage at University City, MO had an upward trend over time, but the trend was not statistically significant with a p-value = 0.572 (Figure 13).
-The analysis from the gage at Pagedale, MO also had an upward trend over time, but the trend was not statistically significant with a p-value = 0.139 (Figure 14).
+The analysis from the gage at Pagedale, MO also had an upward trend over time but the trend was not statistically significant with a p-value = 0.139 (Figure 14).
 The downward trend illustrated in Figure 15 trend line is almost flat and with the worst p-value of 0.900, inconclusive.
-Lack of gage period record contributed to the lack of statistical significance at these stream flow gage locations.
-It is only plausible that there is an upward trend in streamflow overtime.
+Therefore, it is only plausible that there is an upward trend in streamflow overtime.